oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### `additional_secrets`

 This field specifies a comma-separated list of secret types that are to be included in the Kubernetes resource file and the create secrets script.
 There is one secret type available:
-- `runtime-encryption-secret` - this will add a `runtimeEncryptionSecret` attribute to be added to the Kubernetes resource file with the value `<DOMAIN_UID>-runtime-encryption-secret`, and that secret name will be added to the [create secrets script](#the-create-secrets-script).
+- `runtime-encryption-secret` - this will add a `runtimeEncryptionSecret` attribute to the Kubernetes resource file with the value `<DOMAIN_UID>-runtime-encryption-secret`, and that secret name will be added to the [create secrets script](#the-create-secrets-script).

 #### `additional_output`